CICE-Consortium/CICE-svn-trunk/README.md

 ## Overview

 This repository contains the trunk from the previous subversion (svn) repository of the Los Alamos Sea Ice Model, CICE, including release tags through version 5.1.2.
-More recent versions are found in the [CICE](https://github.com/CICE-Consortium/CICE) and [Icepack](https://github.com/CICE-Consortium/Icepack) repositories, which are now maintained by the CICE Consortium.
+More recent versions are found in the [CICE](https://github.com/CICE-Consortium/CICE) and [Icepack](https://github.com/CICE-Consortium/Icepack) repositories, which are now maintained on github by the CICE Consortium.

 ## Obtaining an older CICE release

 If you expect to make any changes to the code, we recommend that you work in the CICE and Icepack repositories.
 Changes made to code in this repository will not be accepted, other than critical bug fixes.

-Release tags from svn have been converted to branches in this git repository.
+Release tags from svn are available in this git repository and can be obtained two ways:
+# Tarball
+Download a tarball for a particular version.
+Tarballs with source code are available under [Releases](https://github.com/CICE-Consortium/CICE-svn-trunk/releases).

+# Using Git
 The pull-down list under "Branch: master" on the [CICE-svn-trunk github page](https://github.com/CICE-Consortium/CICE-svn-trunk) shows all of the available options.
-Previous CICE releases may be obtained in several different ways:
-1.  using git
-  git clone -b svn/tags/release-5.1.2 https://github.com/CICE-Consortium/CICE-svn-trunk CICE_v5.1.2
+1. Clone the branch with the tag of interest to you. git clone -b svn/tags/release-5.1.2 https://github.com/CICE-Consortium/CICE-svn-trunk CICE_v5.1.2
+2. Clone the entire repository using standard git commands, e.g. git clone https://github.com/CICE-Consortium/CICE-svn-trunk

-2.  using svn
+# Using svn
   svn checkout https://github.com/CICE-Consortium/CICE-svn-trunk/branches/svn/tags/release-5.1.2 cice_v5.1.2
-3.  download a tarball for a particular version
-[how]
-4. clone the entire repository using standard git commands, e.g. git clone https://github.com/CICE-Consortium/CICE-svn-trunk

 ## More information